ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

             The `config_file` option is for setting an alternative custom configuration file for the PostgreSQL server.
 In this case, it will be the `postgresql.conf` file you configured previously, and you'll put in the `/etc/postgresql` path.

             > [!IMPORTANT]
-            > **It is not possible to directly change the default `postgresql.conf` file that exists in the default data path `/var/lib/postgresql/data`**\
+            > **It is not possible to directly change the default `postgresql.conf` file that exists under the default data path `/var/lib/postgresql`**\
             > Trying to do so will provoke a `Read-only file system` error that will not allow the container to start.
-The same happens with any other configuration file you might consider customize within that `/var/lib/postgresql/data` path.
+The same happens with any other configuration file you might consider customize within that `/var/lib/postgresql` path.

         - At the `env` section: